Nanyuu/Simple-SVM/README.md

 # Simple-SVM
- Using Python to realize the Bassic-SVM
+realize the Bassic-SVM by Python